falcucci/go-workers/readme.md

 You can create any kind of worker that you want, and it will be ran as your command line parameters are defined.
 Just add your scripts in the `cmd` folder and run `go-workers` to see the list of available workers.

-It is inspired by [plugn-run](https://github.com/falcucci/plugin-run), basically it's a go version of it.
+It is inspired by own [plugn-run](https://github.com/falcucci/plugin-run), so basically it's a go version of it.

 *This is a work in progress.
 It is not yet ready for use.*